 If you can’t get hold of Mexican cotija cheese (it’s available on Amazon), use a crumbly white cheese, such as a Danish cheese, or a feta cheese that is not too salty.
 We like hot sauces such as Tapatio and Cholula with this dish.

 Easy Scrambled Eggs Breakfast Taco Recipe with Chorizo and Mashed Avocado

-Please do let us know if you make any of our best Mexican breakfast recipes as we’d love to know how they turn out for you.
+Please do let us know if you make any of our best Mexican breakfast recipes in the Comments below as we’d love to know how they turn out for you.